lebergarrett/hardcore-mc-network/README.md

 ansible-galaxy collection install community.general
 ```

 Once that is done, you can modify the docker-compose config by editing host_vars/localhost.yml.
-The ansible formatting is very similar to docker-compose by default, and there is plenty in there by default so it should hopefully be easy to understand.
+The ansible formatting is very similar to docker-compose, and there is plenty in there by default so it should hopefully be easy to understand.
 The following is what will need to be changed at a minimum:

 ```
 mc_ops: 'Jeb_,Dinnerbone'